LPA changes ensure producers can stand by what they sell

 Producers who have completed the learning module will be able to print a certificate as evidence that they have completed the LPA animal welfare training

-Biosecurity will be added as a new LPA program module from 1 October 2017.
+Biosecurity will be added as a new LPA program element from 1 October 2017.
 In preparation, from July 2017, a biosecurity module will be included within LPA Learning.

 From October 1 2017 LPA accredited producers will be required to confirm they have a Farm Biosecurity Plan and implement best-practice biosecurity practices in their on-farm management.

 This depends on the nature of their current practices.
 Every producer is encouraged to review the LPA Biosecurity Standards and complete LPA Learning to ensure that they understand the biosecurity requirements within the LPA program and what they need to do on farm.